 Sometimes there are caregivers for one or more cats in a community.
-This is a wonderful thing that some people do by providing food supplement and/or temporary shelters during the winter; however, this is not necessary for community cats to thrive.
+These caregivers provide food supplement and/or temporary shelters during the winter.
+While this is a wonderful gesture, it is not necessary for community cats to thrive.
 Cats are scavengers and those born into this type of life and environment know how to find food and shelter.
-West Valley City/Taylorsville Animal Services does not provide food or shelters for caregivers, we can provide information on food resources and how to build a shelter.
+West Valley City/Taylorsville Animal Services does not provide food or shelters for caregivers.
+We can, however, provide information on food resources and how to build a shelter.

 You are responsible for the care of any animal captured.
 The trap should be placed where the trapped animal is protected from the elements and water must be accessible to the trapped animal.
 The animal must be turned into West Valley City/Taylorsville Animal Services, released at the trap location, or returned to its owner.
 You are not allowed, by state law and local ordinance, to release or relocate the animal to other locations.